lapot2/Raccoon-Flash-Explorer-Demo/README.md

 **********     DISCLAIMER     **********

 THIS SOFTWARE AND HARDWARE ARE PROVIDED FOR INFORMATIONAL PURPOSES ONLY!

+USE OF THIS SOFTWARE AND HARDWARE FOR ANY OTHER PURPOSES IS PROHIBITED!

 BY USING THIS SOFTWARE AND HARDWARE YOU AUTOMATICALLY AGREE THAT YOU ARE SOLELY RESPONSIBLE FOR DAMAGED EQUIPMENT, FOR ILLEGAL, UNLAWFUL USE, AND FOR ANY OTHER CONSEQUENCES!